 On August 6, 2002, the Company announced a stock repurchase program to repurchase up to 15,442 shares of its outstanding common stock.
-As of March 31, 2020, 11,744 shares of its common stock have been repurchased in open market transactions at an average price of \$235.80 per share (as adjusted for 1-for-15 reverse stock split that occurred on October 27, 2011).
+As of March 31, 2021, 11,744 shares of its common stock have been repurchased in open market transactions at an average price of \$235.80 per share (as adjusted for 1-for-15 reverse stock split that occurred on October 27, 2011).
 The Company reissued shares as restricted stock in accordance with their management recognition plan.
-No shares were repurchased during fiscal 2020.
-As a result of the Company's participation in the TARP CDCI, the Treasury's prior approval is required to make further repurchases.
-As discussed below, the Treasury converted its preferred stock into common stock, which the Treasury continues to hold.
-The Company continues to be bound by the TARP CDCI restrictions so long as the Treasury is a common stockholder.
+No shares were repurchased pursuant to the stock repurchase program during fiscal 2021.
+As a result of the Company's participation in the TARP CDCI, the Treasury's prior approval was required to make further repurchases.
+The Treasury converted its preferred stock into common stock, which the Treasury continued to hold.
+On August 6, 2020, the Company repurchased all 2,321,286 shares of its common stock held by the Treasury for an aggregate purchase price of \$2.5 million.
+The purchase price was funded by a third party grant.
+As of this date, the Company is not bound by the TARP CDCI restrictions as the Treasury is no longer a common stockholder of the Company.